UncleJ4ck/Rules/README.md

 # Rules
-a set of different ansible rules and scripts that helped me in my journey
+ A collection of diverse Ansible rules and scripts that helped me in my journey

 ## Requirements

 - Ansible 2.9 or higher